Pixel Parties

 That can be an alternative win condition like a special card effect or milling out your opponent's deck, but in most cases, it will be damage.
 Enough damage to defeat all your opponent's Heroes, that is.
 Find your preferred way to do so!

-Heroes you can use for one-shot style Attack builds include Darge, who lets you discard a bunch of "Arrow" Artifacts when he attacks to increase his damage per Arrow, with no cap, Toras, who gains double bonuses from Equipment Artifacts and starts with Fighting 2, allowing you to go Fighting 3 on your first turn and start with a devastating Critical Strike that can easily reach 400+ damage, and Doq, who can easily double his own damage by guessing the top card of your deck, after he himself can stack it with his Premonition Ability.
+Heroes you can use for one-shot style Attack builds include Darge, who lets you discard a bunch of "Arrow" Artifacts when he attacks to increase his damage per Arrow, with no cap, Toras, who gains double bonuses from Equipment Artifacts and starts with Fighting 2, allowing you to go Fighting 3 on your first turn and start with a devastating Critical Strike that can easily reach 400+ damage, and Doq, who can double his own damage by guessing a card from your opponent's hand.

 The AoE build on the other hand is really easy to build around.
 Any Hero that start with Destruction Magic can be used as your dedicated spellcaster.
 For example, if you choose to run Tarleinn as your spellcaster, you get a free heal every turn.
 If you choose Dante, you get a built-in draw effect, or if you choose Thorad, you get the tankiest Destruction Magic Hero at 600 HP.